magicznyleszek/fimder/README.md

+# NOTE: OMDb API is no longer free to use, so this is no longer working, sorry :(

 ![coverage-shield-badge-1](https://img.shields.io/badge/coverage-96.08%25-brightgreen.svg)

 # fimder

-**NOTE: OMDb API is no longer free to use, so this is no longer working, sorry :,-(**

 Simple OMDb movie finder.
 Check [fimder.smutnyleszek.com](https://fimder.smutnyleszek.com) to see how it works.